joshuacarmack/joshuacarmack.com/content/posts/monitorallthethings/index.md

 {{< /mermaid >}}
 </div>

-This setup allows some flexbility and also security.
+This setup allows some flexibility and also security.
 With a proxy at each location, the devices at that location send their data to the proxy which then sends it encrypted to the main server for processing, storage, and alerting.
 This also allows each proxy to be able to do active checks on devices such as printers, network switches, and batteries that can't run a Zabbix agent to report data.

 For church, all of our computers have Zabbix agents on them that report tons of data from them to the Zabbix system.
 This can be things like uptime, if they are rebooting often, or drive, processor, or memory utilization.
 This allows me to keep an eye on all of our production systems to make sure that everything is running at full capacity.